hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default Weather
 ```

 (Are you using Glitch instead & seeing you a red dot next to `state =`?
 Ignore it.
-We're using some new JavaScript syntax Glitch doesn't understand yet.)
+We’re using some new JavaScript syntax Glitch doesn’t understand yet.)

-Now, when the component "mounts" (is initialized on the page), let's fetch the weather and save it to our state.
-Remember, every time we call `setState` in React, the component re-renders, so the new temperature will show as soon as it's loaded.
+Now, when the component “mounts” (is initialized on the page), let’s fetch the weather and save it to our state.
+Remember, every time we call `setState` in React, the component re-renders, so the new temperature will show as soon as it’s loaded.

 ```js
 import React, { Component } from 'react'